Ashok0/EnderalVREssentials-Nightly/README.md

 [**Enderal - Gameplay Overhaul - EWO Patch v1.0**](https://www.scenicroute.games/projects/somnium): This is a patch for Enderal Gameplay Overhaul and Enderal Armor and Weapons Overhaul.

-[**Apoapse's Accoutrement v1.0**](https://www.scenicroute.games/projects/somnium): Weapons and armor have been totally remodeled, with assets pulled from dozens of excellent Skyrim mods, to match our “Age of Sail” theme.
+[**Apoapse's Accoutrement v1.1.1**](https://www.scenicroute.games/projects/somnium): Weapons and armor have been totally remodeled, with assets pulled from dozens of excellent Skyrim mods, to match our “Age of Sail” theme.
 Most outfits have been hand-selected for different NPCs, both generic and unique, to fit the setting.
-- Removed Engarde.esp as Master in xEdit.
-(Replace Engarde.esp with blank ESP, remove errors in plugins, then Clean Masters.)
+- Removed ComelyCoiffures_EN.esp, Engarde.esp, TERAArmorsSSE.esp as Masters in xEdit.
+(Replace with blank ESP, remove errors in plugins, then Clean Masters.)

-[**Prime Fixes v2.0**](https://www.scenicroute.games/projects/somnium): Fixes pauldrons in Apoapse's Accoutrement.
+[**Prime Fixes Collection v1.1.1**](https://www.scenicroute.games/projects/somnium): Fixes pauldrons in Apoapse's Accoutrement.
-- Remove all entries in xEdit with the exception of Armor Addon, Armor, and Outfit entries which override Apoapse's Accoutrement.
+- Remove all "Primes_Fixes_v2.esp" entries in xEdit with the exception of Armor Addon, Armor, and Outfit entries which override Apoapse's Accoutrement.

-[**Somnium Retextures v1.0**](https://www.scenicroute.games/projects/somnium): Textures/meshes for Apoapse's Accoutrement.
+[**Screw the Black Guardian V2 v1.0**](https://www.scenicroute.games/projects/somnium): Replaces the Black Guardian fight with a more morally grey decision you have to make, and the whole scene is streamlined without cutting out the quality of the dialogue and exposition.
+- Removed Apoapse's Arsenal.esp as Master in xEdit.
+(Replace with blank ESP, remove errors in plugins, then Clean Masters.)

 [**Somnium Music Edits v1.0**](https://www.scenicroute.games/projects/somnium): New music for main menu.

+[**Somnium Retextures v1.1.1**](https://www.scenicroute.games/projects/somnium): Textures/meshes for Apoapse's Accoutrement.

-[**Nyghtfall - Somnium Edit v1.1**](https://www.scenicroute.games/projects/somnium): Adds new exploration and combat music tracks from Nyghtfall - Dark Fantasy Music to Enderal.
+[**Nyghtfall - Somnium Edit v1.1.1**](https://www.scenicroute.games/projects/somnium): Adds new exploration and combat music tracks from Nyghtfall - Dark Fantasy Music to Enderal.

 [**Amanda Vanilla Outfit Override v1.0**]: Overrides Amanda's outfit with her vanilla Venturer outfit.